codemagic-ci-cd/codemagic-docs/content/yaml-basic-configuration/configuring-environment-variables.md

 ## Global variables and secrets

-Variable groups can also be defined on the [Teams page](https://codemagic.io/teams).
+Variable groups can also be defined on the [Teams page](https://codemagic.io/teams) for both teams and personal accounts.
 Variable groups defined here are global and can be used in any `codemagic.yaml` workflow and in any application of the team.
 It is possible to limit variable groups to specific applications by clicking the edit icon next to the group you wish to manage under **Application access**.

-{{<notebox>}}
-Global variable groups are only available for Teams.
-You can read more about teams [here](https://docs.codemagic.io/teams/teams/).
-{{</notebox>}}

 ## Environment variable precedence